renyuneyun/plasma-applet-server-status/README.md

 # Server Status Plasmoid

 ## About
-Applet for KDE Plasma 5 showing a status of the servers defined by user.
+Applet for KDE Plasma 6 showing a status of the servers defined by user.

+Ported by renyuneyun (Rui Zhao) - https://me.ryey.icu
+- Largely with the help from Copilot

-Written by Maciej Gierej - http://makg.eu
+Originally written by Maciej Gierej - http://makg.eu

 ## Installation
 ```
-plasmapkg2 -i package
+kpackagetool6 --type Plasma/Applet --install package
 ```

-Use additional `-g` flag to install plasmoid globally, for all users.

 ## Features
 - Add as many servers as you want